edb-bureau/staten/README.md

 Leveraging the principles of open source and modern technologies to create a platform for a digital state.

+This project is currently a collection of concepts gathered with the intention to create a roadmap.
+It's early days!

 ## Vision

 A policy platform covering all the important issues.